DOG AND SPLINE CLUTCH

 Watch the video below for better understanding about dog clutches.

 A dog clutch is a type of clutch which couples two rotating shafts or other rotating components not by friction but only by interference.
 The two components of the clutch are designed such that one will push the other, causing both of them to rotate at the same speed and will never slip.
 Dog clutches are used where slip is unnecessary and/or the clutch is not required to control torque.
 Dog clutches are not affected by any wear like that of friction clutches.

 Dog clutches are used inside manual transmissions to lock different gears to the rotating output and input shafts.
-A synchromesh the arrangement ensures smooth engagement by matching the shaft speeds before the dog clutch is allowed to engage.
-A good example of a dog clutch can be found in a Sturmey Archer bicycle hub gear where a sliding cross-shaped clutch is used to lock the driver assembly to the different parts of the planetary geartrain.
+A synchromesh the arrangement ensures smooth engagement by matching the shaft speeds before the dog clutches is allowed to engage.
+A good example of a dog clutches can be found in a Sturmey Archer bicycle hub gear where a sliding cross-shaped clutch is used to lock the driver assembly to the different parts of the planetary geartrain.

 - No slip operation.

 - Develop a very little amount of heat since they do not depend on friction.

 - Generally, the dog clutch is lighter and less costly than a friction clutch of similar torque capacity.